Grenosaurus/Chatbot/README.md

 data_files\[FILE_NAME]
 ```

-and the format should be PDF files (this can be changed for other formats is wanted).
+and the format should be PDF files (this can be changed to other formats if wanted).
 Chatbot is executed by using open-sourced Streamlit with the following command:

 ```
 streamlit run app.py